Naldemedine: Commercialization

-Naldemedine is manufactured by Shionogi Inc., a United States-based subsidiary of Shionogi & Co., Ltd. Shionogi & Co., Ltd. (SGIOF) is a pharmaceutical company founded in 1878 based in Osaka, Japan.
+Naldemedine is manufactured by Shionogi Inc., a United States–based subsidiary of Shionogi & Co., Ltd. Shionogi & Co., Ltd. (SGIOF) is a pharmaceutical company founded in 1878 based in Osaka, Japan.
 Shionogi Inc. is fully funded by its parent company, Shionogi & Co., Ltd. The parent company specializes in pharmaceuticals, diagnostic reagents and medical devices in Japan and internationally.
 Naldemedine is their only gastroenterology product in the United States.

 In the US market, Shionogi Inc. has partnered with Purdue Pharma in a joint venture for US commercialization of Symproic.
 Purdue Pharma LP is a privately held pharmaceutical company based in the United States that specializes in chronic pain disorders.

 Purdue Pharma appealed to remove the Class II scheduling of Symproic as accordant to the Controlled Substances Act.
-The appeal was posted to the Federal Register on July 12, 2017.
+The appeal was posted to the Federal Register on 12 July 2017.
 The Drug Enforcement Administration officially removed the Class II scheduling in September 2017.

 Manufacturer finances

 Since 2015, Shionogi & Co., Ltd. has produced increasing net income.
 At the end of fiscal year 2016, Shionogi & Co., Ltd. had a net income of $66,687,000.
 At the end of fiscal year 2017, they increased their net income to $83,879,000.
 How much of this is attributed to sales of Symproic is unknown.
-Shionogi & Co., Ltd. ends their fiscal year on March 31 of each year.
-Considering the drug was only FDA approved on March 23 of 2017, the true valuation of the drug is yet to be seen.
+Shionogi & Co., Ltd. ends their fiscal year on 31 March of each year.
+Considering the drug was only FDA approved on 23 March 2017, the true valuation of the drug is yet to be seen.
 Purdue Pharma has begun advertising for the medication to be available by October 2017.

 Intellectual property

-There are currently three patents issued for naldemedine tosylate by the United States Patent and Trademark Office.
+There are three patents issued for naldemedine tosylate by the United States Patent and Trademark Office.
 All patents are owned by Shionogi Inc. and will expire from 2026 to 2031.
-Naldemedine tosylate has 46 other patents in 18 different countries.
+Naldemedine tosylate has 46 other patents in 18 countries.